nsthorat/nsthorat.github.io/docs/blog/lessons-of-a-first-time-founder.md

 We packed a week full of pitches to keep the momentum going after the big launch.
 This was really important!
 Don’t try to half-ass it.
 Commit to the fundraise, it’s critical to set aside time.
 But do it when you feel great, and your momentum is high, and **you’re within range of the milestone target.**

-We pitched to the first investor, and days later we got the first term sheet.
+We pitched to the first investor, and days later we got the first term sheet from [E14](https://www.e14.vc/), an MIT fund.
+Calvin and Habib from E14 are rockstar VCs who are ex-founders who have gone through this journey.
+I would recommend them to anyone!

 When you get your first term sheet, this is a huge moment of celebration.
 Congrats!
 Now you have some leverage – VCs don’t want to miss out on a great opportunity.
 Other VCs wanting to invest is a great sign for them.